Internal Communications Video Guide

 You don't need to replace every email with a video.
 But for the messages that matter most - the ones where tone and clarity make a real difference - video does the job better.

-Types of internal communications video
+What types of internal communications video should you produce?

 Not every internal video needs to be a polished production.
 The format should match the message.
 Here are the most common types of internal communications video that businesses produce.